aubykhan/beautiful_form/README.md

 # beautiful_form

-An sample app to show the versatility of [ListTile widget](https://docs.flutter.io/flutter/material/ListTile-class.html).
+A sample app to show the versatility of [ListTile widget](https://docs.flutter.io/flutter/material/ListTile-class.html).

 ## Learn more about Flutter